tobiasschaefer/micronaut-camunda-bpm/README.md

 * The Webapps are by default available at `/camunda`.
 By default, `/` will redirect you there.
 * The REST API is by default available at `/engine-rest`, e.g. to get the engine name use `GET /engine-rest/engine`.
 * See [Configuration Properties](#properties) on how to enable basic authentication for REST, create a default user, or disable the redirect.
-* The enabling of the REST API or the Webapps impacts the startup time.
-Depending on your hardware it increases by around 400-1000 milliseconds.
+* Enabling the REST API or the Webapps impacts the startup time.
+Depending on your hardware it increases by around 500-1000 milliseconds.

 ## Configuration